FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 In FusionAuth, an [application](https://fusionauth.io/docs/v1/tech/core-concepts/applications) refers to a place where a user can log into.
 Before you begin integrating authentication capabilities with FusionAuth, you’ll need to create at least one application.

-For example, if you want to manage the activities of users accessing your todo application, you can create an application on FusionAuth and use it to register users’, manage users’ roles, monitor users’ activities, and more.
+For example, if you want to manage the activities of users accessing your Todo application, you can create an application in FusionAuth and use it to register users’, manage users’ roles, monitor users’ activities, and more.

 So, we’ll start by using the FusionAuth Java client to create an application.
 As earlier mentioned, the Java library comes with already-built methods that allow for easy integration of the FusionAuth REST API in Java environments.